 - In what ways can we use our skills to support each other other?

 - Share out the AWNN’s Autistic People of Color Fund.
 Donate if you can.

-- Check in regularly (Monthly?
-Quarterly?
-Yearly?
-Any bit helps!) with the ASAN Action Center, specifically the Action Alerts for scripts and templates to support civil rights legislation for Autistic folks as it comes up.
+- Visit the ASAN Action Center, specifically the Action Alerts for scripts and templates to support civil rights legislation for Autistic folks as it comes up.
 The actions take like 6 seconds and it’s very accessible for folks with executive functioning disabilities.

 Unlike every other American holiday, I never learned about Juneteenth in history class because I went to a 99.9% white school near Boston, and if there’s one thing white supremacy has a handle on, it’s our education system.

 June 19th 1865 was the final end of slavery, when the very last enslaved citizens in Galveston, Texas learned they were free to go.
 Surprisingly (/sarcasm!), the kind of people who enslaved other humans kept the Emancipation Proclamation under wraps FOR TWO AND A HALF YEARS until a force of Union troops arrived to tell the last people they were finally free.

 So our non-Black family observes Juneteenth as a time to acknowledge all the things that went wrong, and discuss how much (much, much) farther we have left to go dismantling anti-Black oppression.

 - Why did it take two years for the last enslaved people to learn they were free?
 Who had the obligation and power to tell them, but refused?

 - Why did it Opal Lee have to work for so long to get the US government to recognize Juneteenth as a national holiday?